Jimpats/GettingAndCleaningData/CodeBook.md

 For example "std" was changed to "StdDev" instead of Standard Deviation".
 Also removed from the names were "(", "-",")".
 InitCap was applied to column names.
-In the original column headers first letter of f in the observation headers was indicated of frequency, it was changed to "Freq" and first letter of t in the observation headers was representation of time, it was changed to "Time".
+In the original column headers first letter of f in the observation headers was representation of frequency, it was changed to "Freq" and first letter of t in the observation headers was representation of time, it was changed to "Time".
 Repetitive occurence of "BodyBody" was changed to "Body".

 Some examples are: